apify/got-scraping/docs/README.md

 The proxy type and proxy HTTP version is a type of connection to a proxy.
 The agents are supported connections from the proxy to the target, let's say, a website.
 ## Installation

+We strongly recommend using Node 12+ because of the compatible TLS ciphers we use to emulate the browser.
+However, this package is compatible with Node 10+.

 ```bash
 $ npm install got-scraping